YunoHost/doc/pages/02.administer/15.admin_guide/55.upgrade/16.bullseye_bookworm/issues_faq.md

 This page lists all the known issues encountered after a migration from YunoHost 11 to 12.

+If the suggested solutions don't work, please [ask for help](/help).

 ## Python apps

 After upgrading, your python apps should be unavailable because their virtual environment (venv) needs to be rebuilt.